 Career Resource Center

-The Career Resource Center (CRC) offers an expansive collection of both print and electronic career-related resources, including numerous members-only online database and information systems.
+The Career Resource Center (CRC) offers an expansive collection of both print and electronic career-related resources, including numerous subscriber-only online database and information systems.
 In addition to a variety of business periodicals and career-related books, the CRC has staff members who help streamline students’ access to industry-specific resources.

 “[The India Lab] program is one of the reasons I came to Sloan. ...
 The hands-on learning that MIT offers was a huge differentiator.”

 “One of the reasons I came to Sloan was because I wanted to be at a top MBA institution worldwide.
 But I also wanted access to working with the latest innovations and the highest technology that was coming out of the MIT labs.”

 “We’re very interdisciplinary.
 Among the faculty in the group are an economist, a political scientist, a sociologist, and an industrial relations specialist.
 We’ve always made a big effort to be open to a variety of perspectives, but also to go beyond being open to them, to want to bring them in, because it makes for a richer environment.”

 “For 35 years, we’ve been studying how companies get value from information. … We try to help organizations take a more holistic view of what they are trying to do.”

 “The conditions in the neighborhoods we were visiting were different than what we realized before getting there.
 Beyond that, what was surprising was that there weren’t surprises!”

 “The assistant to the CEO was like our host mom while we were there.
 She arranged our housing for us, she took us out to her friend’s game farm, and we got driven around in 4x4s.
 She was just wonderful to meet, and we developed a personal as well as professional relationship with her.”